We are working towards safe and stable South East Europe, supporting European and Euro-Atlantic integration process of the region

 In the forthcoming period the RCC will:

-- Strengthen its coordination role, emphasising prevention of and countering violent extremism (P/CVE), and continue with exchange of information and good practices
+- Strengthen its coordination role, emphasising prevention of and countering violent extremism (P/CVE), support development of efficient strategies for rehabilitation and reintegration through whole of society approach

-- Keep the regional web-based CVE information exchange platform proactive
+- Keep the regional web-based CVE information exchange platform regularly updated and proactive

 - Continue leading and enhancing specialised regional security cooperation formats for military intelligence and national security authorities